 Certification Authority (CA): An entity that issues digital certificates (especially X.509 certificates) and vouches for the binding between the data items in a certificate [Ref 9].

-Certificate Chain: See Certification Path.

-Certification Path: A linked sequence of one or more public-key certificates, or one or more public-key certificates and one attribute certificate, that enables a certificate user to verify the signature on the last certificate in the path, and thus enables the user to obtain (from that last certificate) a certified public key, or certified attributes, of the system entity that is the subject of that last certificate.
-Synonym for Certificate Chain [Ref 9].

-Certificate Revocation List (CRL): A data structure that enumerates digital certificates that have been invalidated by their issuer prior to when they were scheduled to expire [Ref 9].

-Certificate Signing Request (CSR): A CSR is sent to a CA to request a certificate.
-A CSR contains a Public Key of the end-entity that is requesting the certificate.

-Chain of Trust: Deprecated term referring to the chain of certificates to a Trust Anchor.
-Synonym for Certification Path or Certificate Chain [Ref 9].

-Certificate Validation: An act or process by which a certificate user established that the assertions made by a certificate can be trusted [Ref 9].

 Company Code: A unique four-character alphanumeric code (NXXX) assigned to all Service Providers [Ref 1].

 Customer: Typically, a service provider’s subscriber, which may or not be the ultimate end-user of the telecommunications service.
 In the context of the SHAKEN attestation model, the Customer is the entity with a direct business relationship and a direct user-to-network interface with the OSP.
 Enterprises, hosted/cloud service providers, OTT providers and other service resellers may be considered customers of an OSP depending on the use case.